-Lunch in Faneuil Hall – Quincy market in Faneuil Hall is the best place to stop and eat lunch on the Freedom Trail.
+Lunch at Quincy Market/Faneuil Hall – Quincy Market and next-door Faneuil Hall is the best place to stop and eat lunch on the Freedom Trail.
 There are about two dozen different places to eat.
-You can get just about anything here from Greek to sushi to sandwiches and much more Since you’re in Boston, try the clam chowder, a local New England specialty.
+You can get just about anything here, from Greek to sushi to sandwiches and much more.
+Since you’re in Boston, try the clam chowder, a local New England specialty.

 Start your day in Boston Commons, a giant park that sees plenty of people on warm summer days.
-There are lots of different paths to take, including to the Frog Pond, where kids and adults can cool off.
+There are lots of different paths to take, as well as the Frog Pond, where kids and adults can cool off.
 During the winter, there’s skating on the pond.
-Boston Commons is also a great place to go people watching.
+Boston Commons is also a great place to go people-watching.

 Boston Public Gardens

-After your early-morning walk, head across the street to the public gardens.
-You can take a swan tour through the pond in the middle of the gardens or you can simply stroll around and see some pretty flowers.
+After your early-morning walk, head across the street to the Public Gardens.
+You can take a swan boat on the pond in the middle of the gardens, or you can simply stroll around and see some pretty flowers.

 Copley Square and Trinity Church – Copley Square is a great little park where you can buy discount theater tickets, listen to musicians, and gaze up at the Hancock Tower.
-You can also go into Boston’s Trinity Church, which is one of Boston’s oldest and most beautiful churches.
+You can also go into Boston’s Trinity Church, which is one of the city’s oldest and most beautiful churches.

-Double back towards the Charles River and walk the riverfront.
-If it’s summer time, you might be able to catch a free show at the Boston Hatch Shell or go sailing on the river.
-If not, it’s still a nice walk along the river where you’ll encounter runners, kids playing, and people playing sports.
+Double back toward the Charles River and walk the riverfront.
+If it’s summertime, you might be able to catch a free show at the Boston Hatch Shell or go sailing on the river.
+If not, it’s still a nice walk, where you’ll encounter runners, kids playing, and people playing sports.

 Visit the Aquarium – Boston’s aquarium is one of the better ones I’ve been to.
-It’s really well done, the fish aren’t all cluttered into a few small tanks, and there’s a lot of information about how to protect the oceans.
+It’s really well done — the fish aren’t all clustered into a few small tanks, and there’s a lot of information about how to protect the oceans.

 Explore the North End

-Head Up to the Prudential Tower – Once you’re out of the North End, head back towards Copley to see the Prudential Tower.
-You can go up the tower and get a bird’s-eye view of the city.
+Head up to the Prudential Tower – Once you’re out of the North End, head back toward Copley to see the Prudential Tower.
+You can go up to the top and get a bird’s-eye view of the city.

 Over 260 acres of free public space are open from sunrise to sunset.
 There are running trails, gardens, open lawns, and tons of flowers from all over the world.
 Relax among the plants and take a step back from the fast pace of the city.
 This place is much quieter than the Public Gardens and offers a wider variety of plant life.
 They also have a great bonsai tree collection.

-See a Game – Boston is a sports town.
-Throughout the year, you’ll find sports teams playing.
-Bostonians are die-hard about their teams, so you’re sure to witness some intense feelings when you go.
-If you really want a Boston sports experience, go to a Red Sox’s game.
+See a game – Boston is a sports town, and Bostonians are die-hard about their teams, so you’re sure to witness some intense feelings when you attend a game.
+If you really want a Boston sports experience, go to a Red Sox game.
 If you can’t get in, hang out around the bars near Fenway.
 Just never, ever, ever root for the Yankees!

 Founded in 1636, Harvard is the oldest university in America.
-Head to its home in Cambridge (Harvard Square train stop, red line) and join a free tour.
+Head to its home in Cambridge (Harvard Square train stop on the Red Line) and join a free tour.
 Learn about the university’s history, architecture, programs, and myths.
-When you’re finished, wander around and experience Harvard Square’s eclectic offerings.
-There are a lot of good street musicians to listen to.
-(Tracy Chapman got her start here.)

 Hang out in Harvard Square

-Take the Sam Adams Brewery Tour – After four days of sightseeing, you deserve a beer or five.
-Sam Adams Brewery offers free tours of its brewery.
+Take the Sam Adams Brewery tour – After four days of sightseeing, you deserve a beer or five.
 Sam Adams is a major brewer in Boston and locals drink it widely and frequently.
-Tours start mid-afternoon and depart every 45 minutes.
+The brewery offers free tours, starting in mid-afternoon and departing every 45 minutes.
 You get a few free samples along the way.
 If you’re under 21, don’t worry.
-You can still go, you just can’t drink.
+You can still go — you just can’t drink.